-Month-over-month (MoM) Growth, measures the change in the value of a statistic as a percentage of the previous month’s value.
-So, if you have started a new business and you want to know how many more orders have you received in your second month of operation as compared to the first month, you are using month-over-month growth.
+Month-over-month (MoM) Growth measures the change in the value of a statistic as a percentage of the previous month’s value.
+So, if you have started a new business and want to know how many more orders you have received in your second month of operation compared to the first month, you are using month-over-month growth.
 But, if you want to know how many more ice-creams you have sold this summer season compared to the last summer season, you will use Year-over-Year growth.

 Calculating YoY Growth

 Calculating YoY growth is simple.
 As the first step, you deduct last year’s number (say, revenue) from this year’s number.
 This will give you the total difference.
-If this difference is positive, this means that your revenue has increased as compared to the same period last year.
+If this difference is positive, your revenue has increased compared to the same period last year.
 If this number is negative, your revenue has gone down.